-Antibiotics are frequently used in the management of COPD, especially for addressing pneumonia during acute exacerbations.
-Nevertheless, their direct influence on microorganisms poses a significant challenge in analyzing gut microbial sequencing.
-The effect of antibiotic use on gut microecology in COPD patients remains uncertain, primarily because most studies have excluded individuals who recently used antibiotics.^{14-16,25} This lack of information also extends to severe AECOPDs, despite the pressing need for further research and medical support for this specific population.
-Li et al found that antibiotics led to a significant decrease in gut bacterial abundance in mice, resulting in dysbiosis and reduced levels of SCFAs, which played a role in COPD progression.6 However, in clinical practice, the complexities of different pathogenic bacteria and bacterial loads in the lungs of AECOPD patients make it challenging to simply characterize the pros and cons of antibiotics.
+1.5 Relationship between antibiotic therapy and the gut microbiome in COPD poses a significant challenge in analyzing gut microbial sequencing.
+The effect of antibiotic use on gut microecology in COPD patients remains uncertain, primarily because most studies have excluded individuals who recently used antibiotics.^{14-16,25} This lack of information also extends to severe AECOPD, despite the pressing need for further research and medical support for this specific population.
+Li et al. found that antibiotics led to a significant decrease in gut bacterial abundance in mice, resulting in dysbiosis and reduced levels of SCFAs, which played a role in COPD progression.6 However, in clinical practice, the complexities of different pathogenic bacteria and bacterial loads in the lungs of AECOPD patients make it challenging to simply characterize the pros and cons of antibiotics.
 Further investigation is needed to better understand the impact of antibiotics on gut microecology in COPD.
 Longitudinal study designs could prove beneficial in providing more comprehensive insights into the long-term effects.